delta-io/delta/PROTOCOL.md

 parts | The number of fragments if the last checkpoint was written in multiple parts.

 ## Actions
-Actions modify the state of the table and they are stored both in table version files and in checkpoints.
+Actions modify the state of the table and they are stored both in delta files and in checkpoints.
 This section lists the space of available actions as well as their schema.

 ### Change Metadata